 6. Small business loans from NBFCs, MFIs

-If you are new to lending and does not have a financial history or maintain any credit score, then it shall become difficult to get loans from private or public sector banks.
-By contacting Non-banking Financial Companies (NBFCs) and Micro Finance Institutions (MFIs) you shall get business loans for your Start-up based on your requirements without having credit score or financial history.
+If you are new to lending and do not have a financial history or maintain any credit score, then it shall become difficult to get loans from private or public sector banks.
+By contacting Non-banking Financial Companies (NBFCs) and Micro Finance Institutions (MFIs) you shall get business loans for your Start-up based on your requirements without having a credit score or financial history.
 The interest rates offered by NBFCS and MFIs are comparatively higher, as compared to PSU banks.

 Also Read: How to Start a Business in India?